Analysis Services client libraries

 Beginning with AMO (AMO/TOM) and ADOMD .Net Core version 220.127.116.11, HTTP-based communications with cloud services like Power BI and Azure Analysis Services are significantly improved.
 It's recommended you update to the latest version to take advantage of these performance improvements.

 Beginning with AMO release 18.104.22.168., preview packages with the Microsoft.AnalysisServices.Tabular.Tmdl assembly are now available.
 These packages are dependent on the main AMO package.
 Both packages are required for any project that have a dependency on them.
 To learn more about TMDL, see Tabular Model Definition Language overview.

 Minimum required versions

 Transport Layer Security (TLS) protocol version 1.0/1.1 will be deprecated in Azure Active Directory by June 30, 2021.
 Going forward, TLS 1.2 and higher is required.
-TLS 1.2 is not supported in earlier versions of the Analysis Services client libraries.
-Newer client library versions include support for TLS 1.2 and higher as well as other important security enhancements.
+TLS 1.2 isn't supported in earlier versions of the Analysis Services client libraries.
+Newer client library versions include support for TLS 1.2 and higher in addition to other important security enhancements.

 |Client lib||File version||Version|

 Beginning with version 126.96.36.199, ADOMD.NET and AMO/TOM use MSAL (Microsoft.Identity.Client) version 4.43.0 or higher instead of ADAL to authenticate users with AAD when establishing a connection to cloud-based services like Power-BI and Azure Analysis Services.
 If your application or another component the application depends on is using MSAL, it may be necessary to update the application's binding redirect settings if there are conflicts between the versions of MSAL loaded by the components.

 Supported scenarios include connections to Azure Analysis Services, Power BI Premium, and SQL Server Analysis Services.
 TCP based connectivity is supported for Windows computers only.